Svedrin/meshping/README.md

 ![built-in heatmap](examples/heatmap4.png)

-You'll see that most of the pings are between 11 and 16ms, a significant number take around 22ms.
+You'll see that, while most of the pings are between 11 and 16ms, a significant number take around 22ms.
 The average as calculated by meshping is 16ms, and the standard deviation is probably somewhere around 2ms.

 Now suppose you're trying to formulate an alerting rule based on those numbers.
 Say you'd want to be alerted whenever ping results differ